Jeremy-Jefferson/hungry-ghost-dzn/client/README.md

-Lord MÜGEN, a strong README can absolutely elevate a repo.
-Recruiters, collaborators, and clients will often scan it before even opening the code.
-The key is making it **clear, professional, visually structured, and confident**—almost like a mini-landing page for the project.

-Below is a **full README you can drop straight into `README.md`**.
-It’s written to present both the **project (the site)** and the **studio (Hungry Ghost DZN)** while also highlighting your **React + frontend engineering skills**.

----

 # Hungry Ghost DZN — Studio Website

 Hungry Ghost DZN is a design and development studio focused on **intentional brand systems, striking visuals, and high-impact websites built for performance**.